 6 = A good show I had fun watching.
 I tuned in week after week with some anticipation. (eg. Zetsuen no Tempest, Kyoukai no Kanata)

-5 = Average to mediocre (Reminder that 5.5 is actually the midpoint of a 1-10 scale).
+5 = Average to mediocre.
 These were standard anime experiences and were decent.
-Many flaws but enough positives to keep me engaged. (eg. Tonari no Kaibutsu-kun, Blood Lad )
+Many flaws but enough positives to keep me engaged. (eg. Tonari no Kaibutsu-kun, Nijiiro Days)

 4 = Overall mediocre to bad.
 It had its highs but were counteracted by fundamental issues I had with them.
-I'd have rather not watched them but that knowledge only came in hindsight as there were good moments/episodes. (eg. Log Horizon S2, Tasogare Otome x Amnesia)
+I'd have rather not watched them but such knowledge comes only in retrospect. (eg. Log Horizon S2, Tasogare Otome x Amnesia)

 <3 = To get a 2 or 1, a show would have to offend me.
 These would be awarded to shows like Kiss x Sis, Yosuga no Sora, the infamous Boku no Pico etc, none of which I have watched, am watching or will ever watch.